jcalendo/fastRepEnrich/README.md

 Using STAR for this kind of mapping does not confer any additional benefits over bowtie2 aside from speed.
 Please see the following links for more information. [link1](https://groups.google.com/forum/#!searchin/rna-star/CHIP-seq%7Csort:date/rna-star/Gq3Gf3NmDNc/yt8uJ1u4AQAJ) [link2](https://groups.google.com/forum/#!searchin/rna-star/repeat$20elements%7Csort:date/rna-star/TqOdXiEFYrI/tbzoK_AV4DQJ) [link3](https://www.biostars.org/p/344389/)

 The `--outFilterMultimapNmax 100` flag allows reads to align to N (100) different loci before being flagged as unmapped. **This flag is necessary for downstream analysis as it allows for multimapping reads (the default is set to 20 if not explicitly set)**.
 Additionally, in order to mimic the behavior of `bowtie2` we set the alignment type to end-to-end wth the `--alignEndsType EndToEnd` flag.
 The default `STAR` alignment method is local with soft-clipping allowed.
-We also set the `--alignIntronMin 1` flag to prohibit splicing.
+We also set the `--alignIntron(Min/Max) 1` flag to prohibit splicing.

 ```bash
 for samp in $(cat data/sample-names.txt); do